usnistgov/OSCAL/docs/content/documentation/schemas/datatypes.md

 ### string

-A unicode string of characters.
+A string of Unicode characters.

 ### NCName